Practice identifying characters, settings, problems and solutions in fictional texts with this set of worksheets.

 Easily Prepare This Resource for Your Students

-Because this download includes the answer sheet, we recommend printing one copy of the entire file.
-Then, make photocopies of the blank worksheets for students to fill out on their own.
+Because this download includes the answer sheet, we recommend printing one copy of the entire file, then removing the student worksheets for photocopying.

 Don’t stop there!
 We’ve got some narrative writing activities we know your students will love: